matiasilva/cugas-web/content/reviews/agora/index.md

 ### Concluding remarks

-We were promised quality Turkish food from a friendly recommendation, but instead we received dishes that were unimpressive with mediocre presentation at best and service incapable of making up for the faults of the meal.
+We were promised quality Turkish food from a friendly recommendation, but instead we received dishes that were unimpressive with mediocre presentation at best and service unable to make up for the faults of the meal.
 With this in mind, it’s no wonder we regularly pass the restaurant front with just a handful of tables sat on even the busiest of nights.
 Our verdict of Agora is that it is an uninspired interpretation of Turkish food lacking in rudimentary elements of food and presentation, piggybacking off its unbeatable location and correspondingly charging eye watering prices.
 It turns out you *can* judge a book by its cover.

 Review by Matias Silva.